GidorStudios/GidBot/README.md

 A new bot are in the works and expected to release in 2022 summer.

-The source code was still written in discord.py 1.7.3 so keep that in mind, that it's deprecated.
+The source code was still written in discord.py 1.7.3 and python 3.8 so keep that in mind, that it's deprecated.

 # Setup